I love to play video games and share my discoveries, tips, and tricks.

 Why You Need to Care About Thumbnails

 Thumbnails are going to be one of the first things others see when they stumble upon your channel.
 The thumbnail is going to be part of their first impression of not only that video but your channel as a whole.
-There’s also with other elements but that’s a story for another time.
+There are other elements, but that’s a story for another time.

 Most channels will have some kind of crafted thumbnails for their videos.
 Yet I still see a decent amount of videos that use a random image from their video.